pityka/tasks/README.md

 File transfer between the master node and worker nodes are transparent, and shortcutted in case the worker node have direct access to the file pool (e.g. S3 or a distributed filesystem).

-## Autoscaling of the compute cluster
+## Scaling of the compute cluster

 Nodes are automatically started and stopped based on the state of the queue.
-The library provides autoscaling on Amazon EC2, or on a preconfigured set of nodes via SSH.
+The library provides automatic scaling on Amazon EC2, or on a preconfigured set of nodes via SSH.
-Platform LSF is also available (open an issue if needed).
+LSF is also available (open an issue if needed).

 ## Configuration